 #15.
 Get Organised

-Ok, this doesn’t sound like the most relaxing way to spend your time, but there’s nothing worse than the nagging feeling of ‘mess’ – in fact, clutter is proven to cause stress.
+This one might not sound like the most relaxing way to spend your time, but there’s nothing worse than the nagging feeling of “mess” – clutter really is proven to cause stress.

-Do you have a room where you just close the door and forget about the piles inside, or perhaps a kitchen counter that’s covered in junk mail, abandoned craft projects and paperwork to be filed?
-Take a few minutes to tackle the piles and you’ll feel that burden lift in no time!
+Do you have a room where you just close the door and forget what’s piled up inside, or a kitchen counter buried under junk mail, abandoned craft projects and paperwork?
+Take a few minutes to tackle the piles and you’ll feel that burden lift in no time.

 You May Also Enjoy 10 Simple Ways To Declutter Your Home